emad-elsaid/emad-elsaid.github.io/Using Sony Alpha6400 as webcam from Linux.md

 # With hardware acceleration (I have a NVIDIA RTX 2060)
 gphoto2 --stdout --capture-movie | ffmpeg -hwaccel nvdec -c:v mjpeg_cuvid -i - -vcodec rawvideo -pix_fmt yuv420p -threads 0 -f v4l2 /dev/video2
 ```

+# Tips
+* I tried connecting the device to USB port in the front of the PC and the lag was high. connecting it to one of the back ports was faster. still laggy but less.